 Napa Valley by car: visiting a Napa winery

 Napa Valley: How did it begin?

-Napa Valley Day Trip on the Map
+Napa Valley Day Trip by Car: Road Trip Map

-A very pretty place in Napa was the river bank walking area and the quiet side streets next to it.
+What we liked most e in Napa was the river bank walking area and the quiet side streets next to it.

-Ways of Touring the Napa Valley
+More Ways of Touring Napa Valley

 Napa Valley Train

-Alan Shepp’s mosaic fountain in Napa reflects Napa Valley and its importance in the American West.
-One of his works of art presents a train.
+This is Alan Shepp’s mosaic fountain in the center of Napa.
+Alan Shepp’s artwork reflects Napa Valley and its great importance in the American West and one of his works of art, this one, presents a train.